mendix/docs/content/howto/mobile/how-to-devapps.md

 ### 2.1 Android

 By default your custom developer app will be unsigned.
-To get a signed IPA, follow the steps in the [Signing Your Build](deploying-native-app#signing-a-build) section of *How to Deploy Your First Mendix Native App*.
+To get a signed *IPA*, follow the steps in the [Signing Your Build](deploying-native-app#signing-a-build) section of *How to Deploy Your First Mendix Native App*.
 Your Custom developer app branch is named **developer**.

 For Android the output of the build is an *APK* file. *APK* files can be directly installed on devices or emulators.